-On April 16, 2020, in response to market conditions as a result of the COVID-19 pandemic and continued uncertainty at the time surrounding production level decisions by OPEC+ members, CES suspended its monthly dividend until further notice.
-As at the date of this AIF, CES has not reinstituted its monthly dividend.
-Should CES reinstitute its dividend, there is no assurance regarding the amounts of cash to be generated by CES and its subsidiaries and therefore, funds available for such future dividends.
+On April 16, 2020, in response to market conditions as a result of the COVID-19 pandemic and continued uncertainty at the time surrounding production level decisions by OPEC+ members, CES suspended its monthly dividend.
+As industry conditions and the Company's financial position improved during the recovery following the COVID-19 pandemic, on August 12, CES announced that it was reinstating its dividend as a quarterly dividend, the first of which was paid on October 15, 2021 to shareholders of record on September 30, 2021.
+Notwithstanding the reinstatement of the Company's dividend, there is no assurance regarding the amounts of cash to be generated by CES and its subsidiaries and therefore, funds available for future dividends.
 The actual amount of cash available for future dividends will depend on a variety of factors, including, without limitation, the performance of our operating businesses, the effect of acquisitions or dispositions on CES, and other factors that may be beyond our control.
 In the event significant sustaining capital expenditures is required by CES or the profitability of CES declines, there would be a decrease in the amount of cash available for dividends.